TeknikUglen/lumina/README.md

 ## Features

-- Landing page listing all posts sorted according to tags.
-Posts with multiple tags are listed multiple times.
+- **Landing page:** Lists all posts sorted by tags.
+Posts with multiple tags appear in each relevant tag section.
-- meta category with "posts" and "tags" link is automatically added to the landing page.
-It would make sense to not use "meta" as a tag for any posts, as this would display the "meta" group twice.
+- A **meta** category with links to "posts" and "tags" is automatically added to the landing page.
+It's best not use "meta" as a tag for posts, as this would cause the "meta" group to appear twice.
-- There is no menu displayed.
+- No menu is displayed.
-- Footer is set automatically from the site title and current year.
+- The **footer** is automatically generated using the site title and current year.
-- Setting `yearStart` in the `hugo.toml` file causes a from year to appear in the footer.
+- Setting `yearStart` in the `hugo.toml` file adds a starting year to the footer.
-- External links are marked with 🔗 in both the footer and the post content and will open in a new tab/window.
+- **External links** are marked with 🔗 in both the footer and post content, and open in a new tab or window.
-- Admonitions can be added using the html tags `note`, `warning`, `error`, `success`.
-Please note unsafe content needs to be allowed.
-See settings section for details.
+- **Admonitions** can be added using the HTML tags `<note>`, `<warning>`, `<error>` and `<success>`.
+Note that unsafe content must be allowed - see the *settings* section for details.

 ## Admonitions

-Easily added to posts just using the simple html tags.
-See example below.
+Admonitions can be easily added to posts using simple HTML tags.
+See the example below:

 ```html
 <note>This is a note</note>
 ```

-Please note admonitions need unsafe content to be enabled.
-See settings section for details.
+Note that admonitions require unsafe content to be enabled.
+See the *Settings* section for details.

 ## Screenshots